2.

 2. Faith – The key element necessary to overcome obstacles.

-3. Leadership – The necessity of having Godly leaders to guide God's people.
+3. Leadership – The necessity of having godly leaders to guide God's people.

 4. Covenant – God deals with His people (even today) through a set covenant.